Course outline

 • Assessment protocols and recognizing red flags.

-• The clinical process.
-How to engage in shared decision making.
+• Clinical reasoning process.
 This includes a communication framework and deciding on what approach to therapy is likely to be the most effective.

-• Improve understanding of various presentations for pain and dysfunction in the low back and pelvis.
-Includes discogenic pain, sciatica (radiculopathy), peripheral neuropathy, strains, sprains, visceral pain, plus more
+• Improve understanding of various presentations for pain and disorders in the low back and pelvis.
+Includes discogenic pain, sciatica, radiculopathy, peripheral neuropathy, strains, sprains, visceral pain, plus more

 • Distinguishing between the role of tissue health, biomechanics, sensory mechanisms and psychosocial factors and their influence on the person's pain experience.